rastapasta/foodsharing/README.md

 * Login
   * Full async login / reauthentication / logout flows
+  * Restores session if previously logged in - even if device offline
+  * Using device's keychain to store credentials in a secure location
   * Auth via email and password
-  * Links to web based register & password restore
+  * Buttons -> navigate to web based register & password restore
-  * Using device's keychain to store credentials in a secure location
+  * Loading indication inside login button
+  * Notification of failed login
   * Display of the current build version

 * Drawer